 Farro and Mushroom Dressing

-A twist on the traditional turkey companion, this dish uses farro (also known as emmer wheat), a popular Italian whole grain with a nutty taste that's making its way into American kitchens.
-You can typically find it in speciality stores.
+A twist on the traditional turkey companion, this healthy holiday dish uses farro (also known as emmer wheat), a popular Italian whole grain with a nutty taste that's making its way into American kitchens.
+You can typically find it in specialty stores.

 - Total Time: